 In this Release of the specification, only the 5G Multi-Operator Core Network (5G MOCN) network sharing architecture, in which only the RAN is shared in 5G System, is supported.
 5G MOCN for 5G System, including UE, RAN and AMF, shall support operators' ability to use more than one PLMN ID (i.e. with same or different country code (MCC) some of which is specified in TS 23.122 [17] and different network codes (MNC)).
+5G MOCN supports NG-RAN Sharing with or without multiple Cell Identity broadcast as described in TS 38.300 [27].

-5G MOCN also supports the following sharing scenarios involving stand-alone non-public networks (SNPNs):
+5G MOCN also supports the following sharing scenarios involving non-public networks:

 - NG-RAN is shared by multiple SNPNs (each identified by PLMN ID and NID);

-- NG-RAN is shared by one or multiple SNPNs and one or multiple PLMNs.
+- NG-RAN is shared by one or multiple SNPNs and one or multiple PLMNs;

+- NG-RAN is shared by one or more PNI-NPNs (with CAG) and one or more SNPNs, and

+- NG-RAN is shared by one or multiple PLMNs and one or multiple PNI-NPNs (with CAG).

+NOTE 1: PNI-NPNs (without CAG) are not explicitly listed above as it does not require additional NG-RAN sharing functionality compared to sharing by one or multiple PLMNs.

+In all non-public network sharing scenarios, each Cell Identity is associated with one of the following configuration options:

+- one or multiple SNPNs;

+- one or multiple PNI-NPNs (with CAG); or

+- one or multiple PLMNs only.

-NOTE 1: Different PLMN IDs (or combinations of PLMN ID and NID) can also point to the same 5GC.
+NOTE 2: Different PLMN IDs (or combinations of PLMN ID and NID) can also point to the same 5GC.